SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ## Options after posting a payment

 *   **If CallbackURL is set: **Whenever changes to the payment occur a [Callback request][technical-reference-callback] will be posted to the callbackUrl, which was generated when the payment was created.
 *   You can create a reversal transactions by implementing the Reversal request.
-You can also access and reverse a payment through your merchant pages in the [PayEx admin portal][admin-portal].
+You can also access and reverse a payment through your merchant pages in the [Swedbank Pay admin portal][admin-portal].

 ### Reversal Sequence